slangenbach/notes/snowflake_snowpro_core.md

 - Use tasks to schedule SQL statements or stored procedures
 - Tasks can be created via `CREATE OR REPLACE TASK <TASK_NAME> SCHEDULE = '<SCHEDULE_STRING>' AS <SQL_QUERY>` - where <SCHEDULE_STRING> can be an interval or a CRON job, i.e. `USING CRON minute hour day_of_month month day_of_week time_zone`
-- Tasks can be assigned warehouses for execution explicitly or use severless compute
+- Tasks can be assigned warehouses for execution explicitly or use serverless compute
 - Tasks can be suspended or resumed via `ALTER TASK <TASK_NAME> SUSPEND/RESUME`
 - Tasks can be executed in order by creating tree of tasks
 - Use `SELECT SYSTEM$TASK_DEPENDENTS_ENABLE('<TASK_NAME>')` to recursively resume task trees